MeshMosaic: Scaling Artist Mesh Generation via Local-to-Global Assembly: Method

 \paragraph{Local Quantization.} Given both the boundary conditions and local-to-global information, we generate the triangles locally using a local quantization.
 Unlike previous approaches, such as DeepMesh~\citep{zhao2025deepmesh}, which apply a uniform quantization of $512^3$ resolution to the entire mesh, our method independently scales each patch to $[0, 1]$ and quantizes it at $512^3$ resolution.
 This local quantization approach enables a higher effective merged resolution, allowing for the preservation and recovery of richer geometric details.
 As shown in Fig.~\ref{fig:infer} and Fig.~\ref{fig:pipeline}, our pipeline first segments the shape into patches, with each patch quantized independently to $512^3$ resolution and provided with 16,384 sampled points as input.
 In contrast to baseline methods, which quantize the full shape and use only a single set of 16,384 point cloud samples, our framework assembles meshes from individually quantized patches, each paired with its respective sampled points.
 This strategy offers the dual benefits of higher overall shape resolution and a greater abundance of conditional information for the network to leverage during generation.

 \paragraph{Gluing local patches.} It should be noted that local quantization may introduce minor positional displacements for each patch, which can lead to discontinuities along patch seams if not properly addressed.
 To ensure seamless integration, we compute the displacement between the position of boundary condition faces referenced by the current patch and their corresponding original quantized positions in the previously assembled patches.
 The entire current patch is then translated according to this computed displacement, aligning it precisely with previously assembled patches.
-This compensatory adjustment guarantees smooth boundaries and continuity across the entire mesh, enabling high-fidelity splicing between patches, producing a unified and detailed final mesh.
+This compensatory adjustment guarantees smooth boundaries and continuity across the entire mesh, enabling high-fidelity splicing between patches, producing a unified and detailed final mesh. \XR{ Because the boundary triangles between patches are replicated exactly, the gluing process is highly stable and computationally efficient. }